grnet/synnefo/docs/install-guide-debian.rst

 no_root_squash flag).
 Node2 has this directory mounted under ``/srv/archip/``,
 too.

-Before starting the Synnefo installation, you will need basic third party software to be installed and configured on the physical nodes.
+Before starting the Synnefo installation, you will need basic third-party software to be installed and configured on the physical nodes.
 We will describe each node's general prerequisites separately.
 Any additional configuration, specific to a Synnefo service for each node, will be described at the service's section.

-Finally, it is required for Cyclades and Ganeti nodes to have synchronized system clocks (e.g. by running ntpd).
+Finally, it is required for Cyclades and Ganeti nodes to have synchronized system clocks (e.g. by running ``ntpd``).

 Node1
 -----

 General Synnefo dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~